 - Research Stocks and Start Trading

 The first step to start trading is asking yourself if trading is right for you.
 Get down to the reason why you want to start trading.

 Trading stocks comes with risks, so you need to make sure you are willing to take those risks and that you have extra money that you are able to use.
 Don’t risk money you cannot afford to lose.
 If you don’t think you’re willing to take on risk, then trading might not be right for you.

 You don’t have to start out as a full-time trader.
 You can start out small to build your skills and work up to a larger account.

 You’ll also want to consider trading psychology.
 Think about how you would handle a situation where a trade went bad.
 Would you let it drag you down or would it motivate you to continue trading and make that money back?
 Having the right personality and control over emotion is an important, but often overlooked, aspect of trading.
 You’re never going to win 100% of your trades, but you can’t let the losing ones bring you down if you want to be a successful trader.

 Step 2: Education and Paper Trading

-Before trading, you need to do lots of research and education.
+Before trading, you need to do a lot of research and education.
 Learn everything you can about the markets so you don’t make any mistakes that could hurt your account.
 There are a ton of free resources available, as well as premium paid courses.
 Your broker may offer educational courses and paper trading accounts, as well.
-See the next step for choosing your brokerage.

 Some of Benzinga’s education offerings include: